 Where in Law are Doughnuts?

-It's time for new thinking and approaches beyond merely a new ‘Act of Parliament’ to address the fall-out of ‘Brexit-backfire’, as some election manifestos suggest.
+It's time for new thinking and approaches beyond merely a new Act of Parliament (as some election manifestos suggest) to address the fall-out from Brexit.

-Earlier this month, Kate Raworth – the Oxford based economist – released her much awaited and aptly titled book “Doughnut economics”.
+Earlier this month, Kate Raworth – the Oxford-based economist – released her much-awaited and aptly titled book “Doughnut Economics”.
 For those of us specialising in international environmental law and policy and who advocate the central importance of multi-disciplinary thinking for the challenges of the Anthropocene, Kate’s fresh approach creates a sense of hope for the future – and certainly gets the grey-matter working.

 From the early Ted-talk days, Kate’s work has now captured the attention of world-leading decision-makers, including this week the World Bank – with one of its Senior Economists, Chico Ferreira, reported as saying “I started this book determined to hate it and found myself really enjoying it”.

 Already having earned its place as an amazon best-seller, Kate’s work illustrates that we need a new economic paradigm if we are to successfully ‘bend the curve’ and transition to societies within Planetary Boundaries: that is, the very limits of the Earth System itself (Rockström et al).
-It beings then to answer the question of how society can design economic systems that support the soon to be 9 Billion people on our planet within this ‘safe operating space’ identified for a number of years now by Planetary Boundary scientists.
+It beings to then answer the question of how societies can design economic systems that support the soon to be 9 Billion people on our planet within this ‘safe operating space’ identified for a number of years now by Planetary Boundary scientists.

-This is now demonstrated to be an eminently achieveable task.
+This is now demonstrated to be an eminently achievable task.
 But we should nevertheless be under no illusions of the immense scale or urgency of these challenges and opportunities – they mandate transformational change across the board.
-And, as inspirational as the Paris Agreement consensus and mobilisation has been, these conversations and need for collective action go well beyond the climate discourse.
+And, as inspirational as the Paris Agreement consensus and mobilisation has been, these conversations and the need for collective actions go well beyond the climate discourse.
 This is because the science is irrefutable: we have already crossed 3 of the boundaries in the Earth-system (namely, Climate, Biodiversity and Chemicals).
-These boundaries and tipping points are inter-connected, such that crossing tipping points in one boundary may result in irreversible feedback loops in others.
+These boundaries and tipping points are interconnected, such that crossing tipping points in one boundary may result in irreversible feedback loops in others.
 This is increasingly evident in the natural world (e.g. coral reef bleaching), meaning that ‘solutions’ for the Anthropocene require new, ecological system-thinking based approaches.

 Further, we know that these are not questions only for economics or science alone, but ones that require multi-disciplinary thinking and collaborative efforts: how can the law, economics, science, policy and governance frameworks collectively respond?

 These emerging developments in international scientific and cross-disciplinary thinking increasingly make “Brexit boredom” (as a cab driver aptly described it the other day) and the current UK political mantra about “bringing Sovereignty home” all the more ironic.
-The (wilful or ignorant?) misrepresentation of the very notion of Sovereignty – as a matter of international law – to the UK electorate in recent months conveniently fails to mention that Sovereignty includes intrinsic notions of co-operation as well as correlative responsibilities.
-The UK is not – in legal terms – in fact an island.
+The (wilful or ignorant?) misrepresentation of the very notion of Sovereignty – as a matter of international law – to the UK electorate in recent months conveniently fails to mention that Sovereignty includes intrinsic notions of cooperation as well as correlative responsibilities.
+The UK is not – in legal terms – in fact, an island.
 This is particularly evident in the field of the environment where activities de facto do not respect man-made political boundaries.

-The recognition of the need for co-operation in the environmental field is at the very core of the plethora of Multilateral Environmental Agreements under International Law which bind the UK (at present in many instances as both a matter of EU and International Law) and which often provide the ‘how’ of fulfilling broader, at times, more generally framed, international obligations.
+The recognition of the need for co-operation in the environmental field is at the very core of the plethora of Multilateral Environmental Agreements under International Law which bind the UK (at present in many instances as both a matter of EU and International Law) and which often provide the ‘how’ of fulfilling broader, at times more generally framed, international obligations.

-And whilst the UK Government has now at least committed to ‘save’ existing environmental laws and protections when exiting the EU – progress and common sense at least! – there is currently a discernible lack of published detail in its White Paper about the way it intends to plug resulting insufficiencies in existing legislation and address important governance questions and lacunae that will arise.
-(Though it is questionable whether there are in fact enough lawyers to tackle the impending and somewhat thankless task of trawling the legislation books – from experience, not one for the faint hearted!)
+And whilst the UK Government has now at least committed to ‘save’ existing environmental laws and protections when exiting the EU – progress and common sense at least(!) – there is currently a discernible lack of published detail in its White Paper about the way it intends to plug resulting insufficiencies in existing legislation and address important governance questions and lacunae that will arise.
+(Though it is questionable whether there are in reality enough lawyers to tackle the impending, somewhat thankless and significantly downplayed immense task ahead of trawling the legislation books – from experience, not one for the faint-hearted!)

-So during the ‘Purdah’ lull – making its own headlines in recent weeks – one hopes therefore that anyone with an interest in this discourse and Whitehall advisers will make some (fairtrade) coffee and reach for a doughnut of the Raworth kind.
+So during the ‘Purdah’ lull – making its own headlines in recent weeks – one hopes, therefore, that anyone with an interest in this discourse and Whitehall advisers will make some (fairtrade) coffee and reach for a doughnut of the Raworth kind.
 Recent headlines demonstrate the significant social, economic and environmental consequences – everything from health budgets, to transport, and energy – that failure to do so risks.
-And it is for that very reason that this discourse needs to be urgently placed front and centre at the very highest levels of Government in the UK to ensure joined-up policy thinking and approaches.
+And, it is for that very reason that this discourse needs to be urgently placed front and centre at the very highest levels of Government in the UK to ensure joined-up policy thinking and approaches.
 It is notable that in Sweden, for example, the Climate portfolio is held at the level of Deputy Prime Minister.

 And furthermore, rather than seeking to limit debate and quash public participatory rights (as the last UK Government has used its best endeavours to), let’s hope for all our sakes that a new Government on 9th June (of whatever political persuasion) recognises that public participatory rights are not only a matter of International Law.
-The very purpose of proper public participatory engagement is to ensure that decision-makers are equipped with the necessary facts to do their job well and make sound decisions for the long-term, as recognised, amongst others, in the Rio Declaration.
+The very purpose of proper public participatory engagement is to ensure that decision-makers are equipped with the necessary facts to do their job well and make sound decisions for the long-term (as recognised, amongst others, in the Rio Declaration).

 Finally, at the very heart of this discourse after the 8th June needs to be the ‘rule of law’ itself.
-To embrace the IUCN’s recent recommendations in its ‘World Declaration on Environmental Rule of Law’ requires our future environmental laws and policies to urgently embrace new concepts and principles such as non-regression, resilience and in dubio pro natura (when in doubt, nature prevails).
-Whilst many are vocal of the need for ‘investor certainty’ it should be borne in mind that such certainty comes from the very rule of law itself – and by embracing strategic planning, such as through Strategic Environmental Assessment.
+To embrace the IUCN’s recent recommendations in its World Declaration on Environmental Rule of Law requires our future environmental laws and policies to urgently embrace new concepts and principles such as non-regression, resilience and in dubio pro natura (when in doubt, nature prevails).
+Whilst many are vocal of the need for investor certainty it should be borne in mind that such certainty comes from the very rule of law itself – and by embracing strategic planning, such as through Strategic Environmental Assessment.

 In short, it’s time to flip the paradigm.
 Let's step up and put Planetary Boundaries and doughnut thinking front and centre, including in UK Environmental Law.
-The continued failure of all UK political parties to adequately embrace the environmental agenda and respond to rapidly advancing (international) externalities will only continue to lead one place: before a judge.
+The continued failure of all UK political parties to adequately embrace the multi-dimensional environmental agenda and respond to rapidly advancing (international) externalities will only continue to lead one place: before a judge.

 Let’s hope that with leadership we can all expend our time more fruitfully after the 8th June.
 There are promising glimpses in some party manifestos of travel in the right direction!

-Susan Shaw is the Managing Partner of Living Law, a public-interest international law firm specialising in the environmental, energy and human rights issues.
+Susan Shaw is the Managing Partner of Living Law, a public-interest international law firm specialising in environmental, energy and human rights issues.
 She is a member of the World Commission on Environmental Law, established under the auspices of the International Union for the Conservation of Nature.
 She has worked in Government, the private sector and regulatory roles at domestic, EU and international levels.